japnitahuja/japnitahuja/README.md

 - 💬 Ask me about my published ML research
 - 📫 How to reach me: japnit.ahuja@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I run a non-profit, GO Girl, that makes the superpower of coding accessible for underprivileged girls from remote and rural areas in India
+- ⚡ Fun fact: I run a non-profit, Go Girl, that makes the superpower of coding accessible for underprivileged girls from remote and rural areas in India